aws/aws-sdk-js-codemod/.changeset/olive-tomatoes-enjoy.md

 "aws-sdk-js-codemod": patch
 ---

-Add comments for unsupported waiter with callback
+Add comments for unsupported waiters with callback